Austro-Daimler artillery tractors: M 06

 Captain Robert Wolf was the head of Army research and development.
 He was an advocate of army mechanisation and now sought a tug or artillery tractor for the new heavy siege artillery.

 One of Porsche's first projects was the M 06, intended as this artillery tug.
 It used Paul Daimler's four-wheel drive system from the armoured car chassis, lengthened to a wheelbase of 3,200 mm.
 Engine power was increased with an 8,500 cc engine of 50 bhp.
 Drive through the steering joints of the front wheels used the same system as Paul Daimler's armoured car, with a series of bevel gears and vertical shafts within the kingpins.
 It was also fitted with a drum winch.

 The inspector general of artillery, Archduke Leopold Salvator, had his own ideas about mechanical transport.
 Having a mechanical background, he had already patented his own design of four-wheel drive system.
-This used a complex central differential and diagonal shafts to each wheel.
-Skoda constructed a 40 bhp example named 'Lion', although its four-wheel steering was so heavy that the steering wheel had to be made large enough to allow two men to haul on it.
+This used a complex central differential and diagonal shafts to each wheel. Škoda constructed a 40 bhp example named 'Lion', although its four-wheel steering was so heavy that the steering wheel had to be made large enough to allow two men to haul on it.